 Is dry fasting right for you?

 If the thought of going without any food or liquid for an extended period sounds a bit extreme, then dry fasting probably isn’t for you.
-That’s ok, though, since there are other fasting protocols out there that might be a better fit.
+That’s ok, though, since there are other fasting schedules out there that might be a better fit.

 You’re the boss of you, and your actions are always your choice.
 Ultimately, it’s your decision whether to try dry fasting or not.